Agreon/IssueExtract/Readme.md

 + Create a `config.ie`-file in your root-direcotry with the content: `token <your_token>`

 ## Usage
-Execute from your main git-root-directory
+Execute from your git root-directory

 ```
 $ issue-extract <TargetDirectory> <Params>